jamolnng/lder.dev/_posts/2022-06-11-100-days-of-homelab.md

     C --> E[app_db]
   ```

-  While options like [Portainer](https://www.portainer.io/) stacks exist for organization, having each "stack" on it's own LXC container makes backuping up and restoring each stack individually a whole lot easier, instead of having to roll back everything if something goes wrong.
+  While options like [Portainer](https://www.portainer.io/) stacks exist for organization, having each "stack" on it's own LXC container makes backuping up and restoring each stack individually a whole lot easier.
+Instead of having to roll back everything if something goes wrong, I can just pick whichever stack I messed up.
 All of this at essentially an unnoticable cost to performance.

   To start, I need to spin up a new LXC container.
 This is pretty easy in Proxmox.